YisongMiao/yisong.io/_pages/edu.md

 In short, I learn two things:

-(1) her thesis in the QUAML system is still the study of QA community today
+(1) her thesis in the QUAML system is still what we study in QA community today.

-(2) her example shows some limitation with which the current work of me and Min also share.
+(2) her example shows some limitation with which the current work of me and Min also share (more details later).

-More details later!

 I wish I can finish reading this proceeding in the meantime I finish writing my DiSQ draft :)